 Managing Expectations for Leading Change

-Developed by the eSchool of Graduate PME
+Developed by the Global College of PME

 One of the most important things you can do as a flight commander is help your subordinates understand the change that is coming.
 By helping to “manage expectations” you can ensure a smoother transition to, or adoption of, any change.